eriksjolund/podman-caddy-socket-activation/README.md

 The source IP address in TCP connections is preserved when using socket activation.
 This can otherwise be a problem when using rootless Podman with Pasta.
-Source IP addresses are not preserved in TCP connections from ports that were published the conventional way, that is with `--publish`, if the container is running in an internal network by rootless Podman with Pasta.
+Source IP addresses are not preserved in TCP connections from ports that were published the conventional way, that is with `--publish`, if the container is running in a custom network by rootless Podman with Pasta.

 For more details about advantages of using socket activation with Podman, see